wilsonmar/drones/recognition.md

 TEST STRATEGY B: Repeat the test using different <strong>light levels</strong>.
 Numbers are in Lumens.

+   QUESTION: When would the drone need an additional light source?

 TEST STRATEGY C: Position AprilTags at <strong>different angles</strong>.
 0 degrees is flat to the camera.
 45 is the incline.